Turn the Light on

 The act of installing the network is a small gesture, that points up.

-It is not dramatic, but deliberate: a quiet intervention, like the simple act of turning on a light.
+It is not dramatic, but deliberate, like the simple act of turning on a light.

 Next